scottfrees/cmps530-wp10/readme.md

 If the difference is significant, you can start theorizing why that might be - what is missing from your model?
 If the difference isn't significant, then move on - generally you shouldn't waste your time wondering about insignificant differences!

 So which model is better?
 Probably *neither*.
 They are both suggesting the same conclusion - there isn't much behind winning streaks other than chance,  and the underlying talent of the team.
 The statistical calculations we've made seem to model the observed data pretty well.
-There are of course other factors - some really great teams might have few win streaks because of one bad starting pitch, for example.
-These variations are minor however, and over a 50+ year period and 1500+ team seasons, those variations do not appear to skew the overall numbers significantly.
+There are of course other factors - some really great teams might have few win streaks because of one bad starting pitcher, for example.
+These variations appear minor however, and over a 50+ year period and 1500+ team seasons, those variations do not appear to skew the overall numbers significantly.

 Statistically determining significance is outside the scope of this class, but is a critical component of your statistics coursework.
 For now, make sure you plot the graph of the observed data, and predicted (both models) and note the similarity of the data.